cpdroid/fat-aar/README.md

 ## Features or Issues
 * All android support packages and android jars will be ignored automatically, you must import them in your app module.
-The detailed ignored package can be found in the log.
+The detailed ignored package can be found in the log:
 ```bash
 > Task :moduleA:decompressReleaseDependencies
    Ignore android package: [android.support.v7.appcompat]